 Equipment instructions for Song MP3 IC and 2C Recorders as well as Livescribe Sky Wifi or Livescribe 3 Smartpen's can be found on our Equipment webpage.

-Students with an accomodation of alternative media (Audio, PDF, DOC) for textbooks and class materials should follow the directions below:
+Students with an accommodation of alternative media (Audio, PDF, DOC) for textbooks and class materials should follow the directions below:

 SensusAccess is an online document conversion system that transforms text and image-based file types into different formats.
 Students, staff and faculty can upload files through a web interface (below) and select from a variety of output options, including audio, Braille, or e-text formats.
 The service can convert text files into alternate format types as well as convert image-based files into text formatted files.